23 September 2020 | Press Releases

 22 September 2020 | 14:00 – 17:30 UTC+3

 CEM11 Ministerial Plenary

 The event brought ministers from 25 CEM member countries around the theme of “supporting the recovery, shaping the future”, and focus on actions to achieve the CEM's mission of accelerating clean energy transitions.
 This year’s CEM was hosted by KSA Minister of Energy, co-located with G20 with G20 Energy Ministerial.
 (Planned CEM11 in Chile in June cancelled due to COVID-19.
 Chile and KSA agreed to switch hosting of CEM11 and CEM12.)

 23 September 2020 | 14:00 – 17:00 UTC+3 (with live stream between 16:30 – 17:00)

 MI-5 Ministerial Plenary

-The event brings ministers from 25 MI members including the EU and focus on actions to achieve the MI’s mission of accelerating clean energy innovation.
-This year’s MI is hosted by KSA Minister of Energy, co-located with G20 with G20 Energy Ministerial.
+The event gathered ministers from 25 MI members including the EU and focused on actions to achieve the MI’s mission of accelerating clean energy innovation.
+This year’s MI was hosted by KSA Minister of Energy, co-located with G20 with G20 Energy Ministerial.
 (Planned MI-5 in Chile in June cancelled due to COVID-19.
 Chile and KSA agreed to switch hosting of MI-5 and Mi-6.)

-More information on events details and how to register, please follow the link.
+More information on events details, please follow the link.